def1127/NUTVScript/README.md

 To perform math, use the "Set" keyword\
 Syntax is "Set [var] = [var] [+/-] [var]"\
 Comments can be made only on their own line by starting the line with a # followed by a space.\
+All functions including main must end with Cut!

 ## Functions
 Now this is very important, declare a function with the Scene: [name] keyphrase, if it doesn't look exactly like this, it won't be found by the interpreter.